dentemple/dentemple.com/docs/resume/work-experience.md

 ---

-> **Frontend, "Software Engineer"** | 2018 - 2019
+> **Software Engineer** | 2018 - 2019

-Contracted to Goldman Sachs to work on their suite of internal financial tools.

-Responsibilities included building new pages and features from design boards, migrating code from Javascript to Typescript, and building training material on behalf of InRhythm.

-Apps built from scratch: A startup investment platform app using React, Redux, and D3 on Java.

-Apps contributed: A real-time Forex app using React, Typescript, and MobX on C#.

-Training materials created for InRhythm: Presentation material for a two-day workshop on Frontend Engineering at Verizon HQ; and a TDD app for training Java engineers on Node.js.
+As a contractor to Goldman Sachs:

+- Built new Typescript and React/MobX features for a real-time forex platform
+- Built new React and D3 features for a startup financials tracker

+As an engineer for InRhythm, responsibilities included...

+- Co-lead workshops on React and Frontend Development for Fortune 500 companies
+- Created learning materials to teach Node.js to Java engineers

 | Category | Skills |
 | --- | --- |